 2. The district inspects all bleachers yearly.
 3. The school maintenance department follows US Consumer Product Safety Commission guidelines in all construction of playgrounds.
-4. School Principals are responsible for assigning personnel to playground duties that ensure students are supervised at all times.
+4. School Principals are responsible

 8.4 4.
 Each educational facility has appropriate equipment to protect the safety and security of property and records.